Is your furnace blowing cold air, or maybe it is having problems keeping your house warm.

 If your gas furnace is not blowing hot air, then the pilot light might be out.
 Check to confirm, and try the following solutions if it is out.

-- Relight the furnace pilot light.
-Check the furnace for instructions on how to ignite the pilot light.
-If you don’t find the instructions on the furnace itself, try the user’s manual that came with your unit.
+- Relight the pilot light.
+Check the instructions on how to ignite the pilot light.
+If you don’t find the instructions on the heater itself, try the user’s manual that came with your unit.
 Once you’ve relit the pilot light, wait to see if the flame stays on.
 If it does, then all is well.